Bakenbraad/mprog_final/README.md

 # Vinyl Countdown
-### By Rens van der Veldt
-© 2017 Rens van der Veldt ALL RIGHTS RESERVED
+Â© 2017 Rens van der Veldt ALL RIGHTS RESERVED
 #### Problem
 The biggest problem for many people that collect vinyl records is that they have many records that they want and can't find.
 Yet they also have double records that they obviously don't need.
 The solution is buying and selling in a likeminded community!
 However when you search for vinyl on sites like marktplaats.nl (A large dutch public market place site) you only find